johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

 1. On managed Windows devices where WCF policy needs to be applied:
    - Be signed in with school account on a device running Windows 10 or later.
-   - Have Microsoft Edge Version 118 or higher installed.
+   - Have Microsoft Edge Version 135 or higher installed.
-2. You must be a Microsoft Edge Administrator or a Global Administrator to access this experience in Microsoft 365 Admin Center.
+2. You must be a [Microsoft Edge Administrator](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference#edge-administrator) or a [Global Administrator](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference#global-administrator) to access this experience in Microsoft 365 Admin Center.
-3. Your organisation should have a M365 A1/A3/A5 license.
+3. Your organisation must have a M365 A1/A3/A5 license, Business Premium license, or Business Basic or Standard license with Intune Plan 1 or 2.

 > [!NOTE]
 > Make sure you update Microsoft Edge to latest version on all the managed devices where you want to run Web Content Filtering (WCF).